 Program Admission.
 Admission to the Civil Engineering Program is granted by the department, and is necessary before enrolling in 300- and 400-level courses.
 Near the end of the sophomore year, students submit an application for admission to the civil engineering program.
-Applications to the program may be obtained from the Department of Mechanical and Civil Engineering or downloaded from the department homepage.
+Applications to the program may be obtained from the Department of Mechanical and Civil Engineering or downloaded from the department website.

-Before being admitted to upper-division civil engineering courses, a student must complete a minimum of 48 credits, for grade, including the following core courses, applicable to the degree: calculus-based physics, 8 credits; calculus and differential equations, 16 credits; introduction to engineering, 2 credits; computer graphics, 2 credits; introduction to problem solving and civil engineering design, 2 credits; engineering mechanics (statics, dynamics, and mechanics of materials), 9 credits; chemistry with lab, 5 credits; and English composition, 4 credits.
+Before being admitted to upper-division civil engineering courses, a student must complete a minimum of 43 credits, for grade, including the following core courses, applicable to the degree: calculus-based physics (mechanics), 4 credits; calculus and differential equations, 16 credits; introduction to problem solving and civil engineering design, 2 credits; engineering analysis (numerical methods and statistics), 3 credits; engineering mechanics (statics, dynamics, and mechanics of materials), 9 credits; chemistry with lab, 5 credits; and English composition, 4 credits.